 The CDF was established to provide funds for constructing community facilities and upgrading infrastructure to bring it more into line with our Vision.
 CDF contributions come from a percentage of the initial sale of each lot from the developer and from a percentage of Body Corporate fees.
 Regular repairs and maintenance costs come from a separate body corporate administrative fund and a sinking fund.

 Demand for rental accommodation in the local area is high and it is likely that housing you own in the village - either directly or through a self-managed super fund - could easily be rented for short or long-term accommodation.
-Tenants are encouraged to participate in community life and those staying longer than six months are required to apply for TEVA Membership.
+Tenants are encouraged to participate in community life and those staying longer than six months are expected to apply for TEVA Membership.

 Long-term rental accommodation is sometimes available and we are working on creating some short stay accommodation.

 Tassielink operates a daily bus service to and from Hobart from Monday to Saturday.
 The Nubeena district school, bank, supermarket, post office, doctor, chemist and cafe are a 5 minute walk from the village.
+It helps to have access to a car when living in rural Tasmania.

 We occasionally advertise Open Days on our website when we welcome visitors to the village and invite them to enjoy a taste of our village life.
 Outside of these days, please contact us well in advance of any planned visit so we can make sure someone is available to show you around.